toucanfoosh/is-jailbreak/README.md

 # llm-jailbreak README

-This is a simple package that uses a machine learning model to determine if a string is a jailbreak string or not.
+This is a simple package that uses a machine learning model to determine if a string is a jailbreak string for an llm or not.

 ## Usage